raws/dotfiles/README.md

 After opening Vim for the first time, run `:PlugInstall` to [initialize vim-plug](https://github.com/junegunn/vim-plug).

+If you wish to add local Vim config overrides, place them in these files:

+* `~/.vimrc.local` for global configuration
+* `~/.gvimrc.local` for MacVim configuration

 #### PostgreSQL

 If [Postgres.app](https://postgresapp.com) is installed, you may add one of its versions' binaries to `$PATH` by creating the file `~/.pg-version` with your desired version: